ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/VSD_6ph_FD_control/uz_VSD_6ph_ML_MT_Control.rst

 As :math:`\mathbf{i}^{\alpha\beta}` are torque producing their reference values is given by the desired torque.
 The reference values of the other VSD-currents has to be specified as a function of the alpha-beta currents to adhere to the coupling between the VSD-currents and to not interfere with the control of the alpha-beta currents for constant torque.

-The reference values of the VSD-currents are therefore defined depending on the alpha-beta currents.
+The reference values of the VSD-currents are therefore defined depending on the alpha-beta currents:

 .. math::
     \begin{bmatrix}